 - Meanwhile, return pan to a medium heat and respray with a little oil.
 Add onion and cook, stirring occasionally, for 5 minutes or until soft.
 Add garlic and cook for 1 minute.
 Add tomatoes.
 Cook, stirring occasionally, for 2 minutes.
 Add chickpeas, olives and spinach.
 Cook, stirring, for 2-3 minutes or until spinach is just wilted and chickpeas are heated.
 Stir through balsamic and olive oil.
 Season with freshly ground black pepper.

 - Divide chickpea salad among plates and top each with a pork cutlet and garnish with a lemon wedge.

 Cutting dairy out of your diet for health reasons or because you’re vegan doesn’t have to be a chore.
 Healthy Food Guide has an extensive collection of healthy dairy-free recipes to make the transition easy and delicious.
-Being diabetic, or pre-diabetic, doesn't mean you cant enjoy amazing food!
-Here are hundreds of healthy and delicious diabetic friendly recipes.
+Having type 2 diabetes, or pre-diabetes, doesn't mean you can't enjoy amazing food!
+Here are hundreds of healthy and delicious type-2 diabetes-friendly recipes.
 Browse hundreds of gluten-free recipes.
 Easy and healthy gluten free meals, delicious cakes and desserts.
 Browse hundreds of high-fibre recipes.
 Delicious and healthy meal ideas with high fibre ingredients.
 Improve your energy levels and resistance with a balanced, iron rich diet.
 Our huge collection of healthy, iron-boosting recipes are as tasty as they are easy to make.
 Browse hundreds of low-kilojoule recipes.
 Delicious low-kilojoule/calorie meal and snack ideas.